fmatter/cariban_pronouns/docs/pld-slides/output/github/README.md

 -   <a id="source-matter2021cariban"> </a>Matter, Florian.
 2021.
     Diachronic and typological aspects of Cariban verbal argument marking.
 (Doctoral dissertation).
+-   <a id="source-meira1998proto"> </a>Meira, Sérgio.
+1998.
+A
+    reconstruction of Proto-Taranoan: Phonology and Inflectional
+    Morphology.
+(MA thesis).
 -   <a id="source-meira2002first"> </a>Meira, Sérgio.
 2002.
 A first
     comparison of pronominal and demonstrative systems in the Cariban language family.
 In Crevels, Mily and Crevels, Mily and Meira,